Mod $p$ sheaves on Witt flags: Introduction

 \section{Introduction}

-Hecke categories, i.e., categories of sheaves on local Hecke stacks $\mathrm{Hk}_{\mathcal{G}}$, play a major role in geometric representation theory and in geometric approaches to the Langlands program.
-Here $\mathcal{G}$ is a parahoric model of a connected reductive group $G$ over a local field $F$ with residue field $k$ of characteristic $p$.
-If one considers $\bbF_\ell$ or $\mathbb{Q}_\ell$-étale sheaves for some prime $\ell\neq p$, then these categories are well-studied for $F$ of equal or mixed characteristic.
-For example, at hyperspecial level one has the geometric Satake equivalence, e.g.~\cite{MV07, Zhu17}, and at other parahoric levels there is at least a collection of central sheaves, e.g.~\cite{Gai01, ALWY23}.
-Recently, it has even become possible to talk about $\mathbb{Q}$- and $\mathbb{Z}$-linear motivic sheaves on Hecke stacks, e.g.~\cite{RS21, CvdHS22, CvdHS24, vdH24}.
+Let $F$ be a non-archimedean local field with perfect residue field $k$ of characteristic $p>0$.
+Categories of sheaves on affine flag varieties of reductive groups over $F$ play a major role in geometric representation theory and in geometric approaches to the Langlands program.
+Here the relevant geometry happens over the residue field $k$.
+If one considers $\bbF_\ell$- or $\mathbb{Q}_\ell$-étale sheaves for some prime $\ell\neq p$, then these categories are well-studied for $F$ of equal or mixed characteristic.
+For example, one has the geometric Satake equivalence, e.g.~\cite{MV07, Zhu17}, a collection of central sheaves, e.g.~\cite{Gai01, ALWY23}, and even $\mathbb{Q}$- and $\mathbb{Z}$-linear motivic sheaves, e.g.~\cite{RS21, CvdHS25, CvdHS24, vdH24}.

 The situation changes drastically when one considers étale sheaves for $\ell=p$.
-There is still a perverse t-structure due to Gabber \cite{Gab04}, but its behavior can be quite strange, as half of the six functors do not preserve constructibility.
-When $F$ has characteristic $p$, the first author constructed a geometric Satake equivalence in \cite{Cas22}, where the dual object is a monoid instead of a group, and also a central functor in \cite{Cas21}.
-The purpose of this paper, as the title suggests, is to launch an investigation of these properties when $F$ has characteristic $0$.
-In this case, the local Hecke stack $\mathrm{Hk}_{\mathcal{G}}$ and the corresponding affine flag variety $\Fl_{\calG}$ exist only canonically as functors on perfect $k$-algebras.
+There is still a perverse t-structure on $k$-varieties due to Gabber \cite{Gab04}, but its behavior can be quite strange, as half of the six functors do not preserve constructibility.
+When $F$ has characteristic $p$, the first author studied perverse $\mathbb{F}_p$-sheaves on affine flag varieties in \cite{Cas21, Cas22}.
+There a decisive role is played by the relationship between singularities and the Frobenius morphism.
+In this paper we denote the absolute Frobenius morphism on $k$-schemes by $\varphi$, reserving $F$ for our local field.

+The purpose of this paper, as the title suggests, is to launch an investigation of perversity properties when $F$ has characteristic $0$.
+We divide this introduction into four parts: in the first two we explain our purely algebro-geometric results, and in the last two our applications to varieties occurring in the Langlands program.